 Install Netdata using the following command:

-Run the following command to configuration file and bind the server IP address:
+Run the following command to the configuration file and bind the server IP address:

 Then change the line to bind to the IP address of the server and save the changes:

 After restart NetData service to apply the changes: